-Irish Examiner Holiday Giveaway
+Irish Examiner Holiday giveaway

-t’s the start of a new year and to celebrate, we want to give you the chance to win a €1,000 holiday voucher.
-Be it a city break in Nice, a family trip to Spain or a romantic getaway in Lisbon, the destination is up to you.
+The Irish Examiner is giving you the chance to give your win a €1000 holiday voucher.

 TO ENTER Simply collect three tokens from the Irish Examiner.
-Tokens will be printed daily in the Irish Examiner from Saturday, Jan 1 to Saturday, January 22.
-Entry forms will be printed on Jan 1.
-8, 15 and 22.
-The closing date for entries is Wednesday, January 26.
+Tokens will be printed daily in the Irish Examiner from Saturday, Jan 1 to Wednesday, Jan 26.
+Closing date for entries is Monday, Saturday January 22.
 Send your three tokens along with the completed entry form to Holiday give-away, Irish Examiner, Linn Dubh, Assumption Road, Blackpool, Cork.

 Irish Examiner Terms & Conditions The promoter and data controller is the Irish Examiner, Linn Dubh, Assumption Road, Blackpool, Cork.